julsraemy/phd/src/thesis.md

 > Because of [the growing global adoption of open standards] by GLAM institutions, especially [IIIF specifications stand] as a testimony that rich interoperability for distributed resource collections is effectively achievable.
 But other promising specifications that aim for the same holy grail are struggling for adoption, and, many times, lack of resources is mentioned as a reason.
 While that undoubtedly plays a role, it did not stand in the way of rapid adoption of protocols that have emerged from large corporations, such as the Google-dominated schema.org.
 This consideration re-emphasizes that a core ingredient of a successful interoperability specification, and hence of achieving an interoperable global information web, is a large megaphone, either in the guise of commercial power or active community engagement. [@nelson_d-lib_2022 pp. 8-9]

-In the context of semantic interoperability, {{ "CIDOC-CRM" | abbr | safe }} defines it as .
+In the context of semantic interoperability, {{ "CIDOC-CRM" | abbr | safe }} defines it as *‘the capability of different information systems to communicate information consistent with the intended meaning’*.
 More specifically, the intended meaning comprises of the following elements [@bekiari_cidoc_2021 p.
 18]:

 1.  the data structure elements involved;
 2.  the terminology appearing as data;